 Andrew Geffken // Co-Owner & Head of Experiments & Sales

 Andrew does a little bit of everything, but mainly manages the DC market and assists James with production.
 Before Charm City, Andrew worked in sustainability and knows the carbon footprint of a Skittle.
 Now he keeps the Meadworks green by doing small deliveries and customer visits via bicycle.

 Fulfilling the role of jack-of-all-trades in training, Elliot recently moved from North Carolina to help out the CCMW team.
 Before working here, he has gained experience in various fields such as programming, wilderness training, restaurant management, IT, and music.
 He will probably do this for a few years before getting bored and pursuing, I don't know, lion-taming or something.

-Elliot's mead of choice: Basil Lemongrass
+Elliot's mead of choice: Raspberry Coconut

-Ben C. Smith // Production & Distribution
+Ben C. Smith // Distribution & Farmers Markets

-Ben has been a production manager and distributor for CCMW since the company began.
+Ben has been a farmers market manager and distributor for CCMW since the company began.
 He takes great pleasure in the chemistry of mead-making and tries his best to make sure safety comes first at CCMW.
 Ben is a scientific and medical illustrator by trade, having done work for the Discovery Channel, History Channel, National Geographic, and many more.
 Unfortunately, no one wants to pay artists anything these days, so the scientific world's loss is the Meadworks' gain!
 Go Apis mellifera!